Hans Fruhstorfer

-Hans Fruhstorfer (7 March 1866, in Passau, Germany – 9 April 1922, in Munich) was a German explorer, insect trader and entomologist who specialised in Lepidoptera.
+Hans Fruhstorfer (1866 – 1922) was a German explorer, insect and shell trader and entomologist who specialised in Lepidoptera.
 He collected and described new species of exotic butterflies, especially in Adalbert Seitz's Macrolepidoptera of the World.
 He is best known for his work on the butterflies of Java.

+Fruhstorfer was born on 7 March 1866 in Passau, Kingdom of Bavaria.
 His career began in 1888 when he spent two years in Brazil.
 His expedition in Brazil was financially successful and led to his becoming a professional collector.
 After his successful endeavor, he spent some time in Sri Lanka (then Ceylon), then in 1890 he went to Java for three years, visiting Sumatra.
 Between 1895 and 1896 he collected in Sulawesi, Lombok and Bali.
 In 1899, he went on a three-year journey to the United States, Oceania, Japan, China, Tonkin, Annam and Siam, returning via India.